Pain and Suffering Damages After A Car Accident: What You Need To Know

 How to calculate these damages

-There is no set formula for how to calculate pain and suffering damages after a car accident.
+There is no set formula for how to calculate these damages after a crash.
 It depends on the facts of each case.
 Factors include a person’s injuries, impairments and how a person’s general ability to lead his or her normal life has been affected.
 There is no monetary cap on these damages.

 To calculate your pain and suffering damages after a car accident, please check out our “Settlement Calculator.”